Vriezenveen: Religion

 During the Reformation, which also permeated Twente, most of the Vriezenveners "switched" to Protestantism.
 In the 19th century the conservative orthodox Calvinist Protestants became the majority.
 A Vriezenvener, Jan Machiel Krijger, (1874–1951) took part as a party leader in the 1946 Dutch parliamentary elections on behalf of the Protestant Union.
 The former CHU member obtained 32,020 votes.
-To this day most Vriezenveners are either Dutch Reformed or Reformed; to be seen in the support of the SGP and the predecessors of the ChristenUnie; the RPF and the GPV.
+To this day most Vriezenveners are either Dutch Reformed or Reformed, as can be seen in their support of the SGP and the predecessors of the ChristenUnie, the RPF and the GPV.
 However, a strong Catholic minority remained on the eastern side of the village.
 This Roman Catholic community was able to inaugurate its own parish church in the early 20th century.
 The church and parish are dedicated to the Roman Catholic saint Anthony the Great.

 Until the Second World War, there was a Jewish community in Vriezenveen.
 In 1878, the Vriezenveen synagogue, Mikdash Me'at (small shrine), was built, after the King's commissioner P.C.
 Nahuijs, by Royal Decree of December 2, 1876, granted a government subsidy of 850 guilders to the local Israelite Congregation for its construction.
 The synagogue was completed in 1879.
 The community then numbered 27 people.
 In 1906, the Jewish community became part of Almelo, and in 1923, the building was sold.
 The building is still intact and has been listed as a municipal monument since 1996.
 The former synagogue has been a warehouse of a private company since 1973, but the building is scheduled to be demolished.